 The Bible is the written record of God's revelation to man.
-According to Catholic belief the revelation of religious truths began when God spoke to our first parents, then to the patriarchs and the prophets, and finally when Christ, the Son of God, spoke to His Apostles.
-Under the inspiration of the Holy Spirit, the prophets and other human authors later committed into writing the revelation that was previously communicated to them, and which previously were only passed on from one generation to the next by word of mouth.
-Unlike other writings by human authors, these writings are said to be inspired because they were written under the enlightenment, guidance and protection of the Holy Spirit.
+According to Catholic belief, the revelation of religious truths began when God spoke to our first parents, then to the patriarchs and the prophets, and finally when Christ, the Son of God, spoke to His Apostles.
+Under the inspiration of the Holy Spirit, the prophets and other human authors later committed to writing the revelation that had been previously communicated to them and that had previously been only passed on from one generation to the next by word of mouth.
+Unlike other writings by human authors, these writings are said to be inspired because they were written under the enlightenment, guidance, and protection of the Holy Spirit.
 Saying that these books were "inspired" does not mean that they are inspiring books.
 Some books of the Bible, such as Leviticus or 3 John, are not inspiring at all.

-Divine Inspiration is the process by which the Holy Spirit, as the Principal Author, uses a human author as an instrument to convey or reveal a religious truth.
-Below are two artists' representation of divine inspiration.
+Divine inspiration is the process by which the Holy Spirit, as the Principal Author, uses a human author as an instrument to convey or reveal a religious truth.
+Below are two artists' representations of divine inspiration.

-To the left is a painting by the famous Italian painter, Caravaggio, which shows an angel guiding the hand of St. Matthew.
+To the left is a painting by the famous Italian painter Caravaggio, which shows an angel guiding the hand of St. Matthew.
 To the right is a similar painting by the famous Dutch painter, Rembrandt, which shows St. Matthew taking dictation from an angel behind him.
 While these pictures are both very beautiful works of art, they give a very bad idea of how divine inspiration really works.
-Inspiration does not happen by dictation, or by an angel holding the sacred writer's hand.
-The human author is not a mechanical instrument, but a free agent acting under the gentle guidance of the Holy Spirit.
-The Holy Spirit simply moves the heart and enlightens the mind of the human author to write just what He wants him to write - no more, no less.
-But He does this in a manner that does not destroy the human author's individuality or constrains his freedom.
-The human author does not feel that God is holding his hand when he writes; nor does he hear any voice telling him what words to use.
-In the end the finished work still retains the "look and feel" of the human author's writing, and the sacred writer feels that he is really the author of the finished work because, in fact, he really is the author, though not the only author.
-(In fairness to the artists, it must be said that there is really no easy way for an artist to portray the true idea of "divine illumination" on a canvas.
-So, in spite of the doctrinal shortcoming of their work, both Caravaggio and Rembrandt did a good job at least in showing that the human author is not alone, but receives guidance and divine assistance when he writes a page of Sacred Scripture.)
+Inspiration does not happen by dictation or by an angel holding the sacred writer's hand.
+The human author is not a mechanical instrument but a free agent acting under the gentle guidance of the Holy Spirit.
+The Holy Spirit simply moves the heart and enlightens the mind of the human author to write just what He wants him to write—no more, no less.
+But He does this in a manner that does not destroy the human author's individuality or constrain his freedom.
+The human author does not feel that God is holding his hand when he writes, nor does he hear any voice telling him what words to use.
+In the end, the finished work still retains the "look and feel" of the human author's writing, and the sacred writer feels that he is really the author of the finished work because, in fact, he really is the author, though not the only author.
+In fairness to the artists, it must be said that there is really no easy way for an artist to portray the true idea of "divine illumination" on a canvas.
+So, in spite of the doctrinal shortcoming of their work, both Caravaggio and Rembrandt did a good job, at least in showing that the human author is not alone but receives guidance and divine assistance when he writes a page of Sacred Scripture.

-The true concept of divine inspiration is very clearly stated by Vatican II:
+The true concept of divine inspiration is very clearly stated in Vatican II:

 Two things need to be noted from the above quotation:

-Firstly, the Holy Spirit is the Principal Author, and through the human author, He causes to be written everything that he wanted, and only those things that he wanted - no more, no less.
+Firstly, the Holy Spirit is the Principal Author, and through the human author, He causes to be written everything that he wanted and only those things that he wanted—no more, no less.
 Everything necessary to convey the message, including the language and expressions necessary to convey the message properly, all come from Him.
-Of course, because He is using a human instrument to accomplish this task, each book of Holy Scripture will also betray the characteristic style, temperament, and emotions of its human author.
-That's alright, because God takes them into account in conveying His message.
+Of course, because He is using a human instrument to accomplish this task, each book of the Holy Scripture will also betray the characteristic style, temperament, and emotions of its human author.
+That's alright because God takes them into account in conveying His message.

-Secondly, the Holy Spirit being its Principal Author, every book of Holy Scripture teaches infallibly the truth which God wanted to put in writing for the sake of our salvation.
-So, it is not just any truth, but the truth profitable for our salvation, that is infallibly protected by divine inspiration.
-This means that matters of a purely historical or scientific interest, that have no bearing on our eternal salvation, are not necessarily the object of divine inspiration, and there can be errors in Holy Scripture in that respect.
+Second, because the Holy Spirit is its Principal Author, every book of the Holy Scripture teaches infallibly the truth that God desired to record for our salvation.
+So, it is not just any truth, but the truth profitable for our salvation that is infallibly protected by divine inspiration.
+This means that matters of purely historical or scientific interest that have no bearing on our eternal salvation are not necessarily the object of divine inspiration, and there can be errors in the Holy Scripture in that respect.
 In the book of Genesis, for example, we read that God created the world in six days.
-Many people today criticize the Bible for saying that.
+Many people criticize the Bible for saying that.
 They believe that creation in six days is, to say the least, not likely.
 It probably took longer than six days for the world to be formed.
 But the important question to ask is this: Is the knowledge of how long it took for the world to be formed really the one that matters for our salvation?
-God's purpose in telling the story of creation is not to teach history, science or physics.
-His purpose was to reveal the important truth that the world did not exist on its own; that He was the origin of all things.
-The knowledge that we, too, came from Him is the one that will have an impact and relevance to our relationship with Him.
+God's purpose in telling the story of creation is not to teach history, science, or physics.
+His purpose was to reveal the important truth that the world did not exist on its own and that He was the origin of all things.
+The knowledge that we, too, came from Him is the one that will have an impact on and relevance to our relationship with Him.
 And that is what was infallibly revealed by Genesis.
-The six days of creation could just be a literary device that God used to convey His message to primitive people.
-By means of this device - which modern charlatans discredit as "unscientific" - God revealed infallibly that the world was not formed by haphazard forces or blind chance, but that it was orderly formed by Him.
+By using this story, He revealed infallibly that the world was not formed by haphazard forces or blind chance but that it was orderly formed by Him.
+Probably the six days of creation were wisely used by God to teach the sanctification of the Sabbath, for He rested on the seventh day.
+The Holy Spirit was teaching religion, not physics.
 The situation is different in the case of the story of Adam and Eve.
-Careful readers of Holy Scripture see the imagery of a tree at the middle of the garden, and a serpent on its branch, as imaginative but not entirely fictional.
-For the story of Adam and Eve is an allegory of something historically factual, and reveals how sin entered into the world at the very beginning of the human race.
+It can be admitted that the imagery of a tree in the middle of the garden, and a serpent on its branch, is imaginative.
+But it is not entirely fictional, for the story of Adam and Eve is an allegory of something historically factual, and reveals how sin entered into the world at the very beginning of the human race.
 That there was just a single pair of human parents involved in the story is a revealed truth as well, and is opposed to the scientific theory of polygenism so popular among many evolutionists today.
 This new theory suggests that there were several pairs of hominids that gave rise to the present human population.
 This theory is incompatible with the reality of Original Sin, which presupposes a single pair of human parents.
-In 1950 Pope Pius XII, in his Encyclical Humani Generis, warned Catholics who use the evolutionary model to be careful in applying that model to the origin of man.
+In 1950, in his Encyclical Humani Generis, #37, Pope Pius XII warned Catholics who use the evolutionary model to be careful in applying that model to the origin of man.

 The Canon of Sacred Scripture

-There are two sets of books in the Bible; namely, the Old Testament (written before the time of Christ) and the New Testament (written after the time of Christ).
-Each of this set of books may logically be divided into historical, doctrinal and prophetical books as given below.
-(NOTE: The names of the books are from the old Douay-Challoner-Rheims version of the Bible.
-Names in parentheses are the corresponding names in the newer English versions, such as the New American Bible, Revised Standard Version, etc.)
+There are two sets of books in the Bible, namely, the Old Testament (written before the time of Christ) and the New Testament (written after the time of Christ).
+Each of these sets of books may logically be divided into historical, doctrinal, and prophetical books, as given below.
+(NOTE: The names in parentheses are from the old Douay-Challoner-Rheims version of the Bible.)

-Judges 2 Paralipomenon (2 Chronicles) 2 Machabees (2 Maccabees)
+Judges 2 Chronicles (2 Paralipomenon) 2 Maccabees (2 Machabees)

 Doctrinal Books (or Wisdom Books)

-Psalms Canticle of Canticles (Song of Solomon or Song of Songs)
+Psalms Song of Solomon or Song of Songs (Canticle of Canticles)

 Acts of the Apostles